gabriellukke/Codewars/README.md

-# Codewars
+# Codewars JS/TS

-This is my personal repo for solving Codewars katas
+This is my personal repo for solving Codewars katas in Javascript/Typescript

 ## How to use